wp-plugins/wp-support-plus-responsive-ticket-system/readme.txt

 == Changelog ==
+= V 2.3 =
+* Minor bug fix

 = V 2.2 =
 * Bug fix: Quotes in mail Every apostrophe ' is replace by \' in ticket title in mails and ticket list (but not ticket itself)

 = V 2.1 =
 http://wpsuportplus.byethost7.com/?p=71